1. Terms and Conditions for New Customers

 - The offered art is property of German Art Gallery until the client has paid in full.

 - Orders placed are executed chronologically.
 Orders by telephone call are accepted, confirmation by mail is recommended.
-A definitive contract is only concluded when German Art Gallery has confirmed the order of the customer in text form.
+A definitive contract is only concluded when German Art Gallery has explicitly confirmed the order of the customer in text form.

 - The delivery will be initiated only after pre-payment is received.
 In some special cases items can be delivered per invoice to well-known business partners but only according to a preceding agreement.